 Examples of Simultaneous Turn Resolution With Pause

-One type of game that's especially prone to this are Tetris and its clones, which now usually cover up the board when pausing.
-A variation peculiar to them is “infinite spin,” in which a player spins a piece simply to stop it falling.
+- One type of game that's especially prone to this are Falling Blocks games, which now usually cover up the board when pausing.
+A variation peculiar to Tetris since the 2001 standardization is “infinite spin,” in which a player spins a piece simply to stop it from locking into place.

 Examples of other designs: